Links on SoundGuys may earn us a commission. Learn more.

 How does the Bose QuietComfort 35 II connect?

 The Bose QuietComfort 35 II gaming headset is primarily a wired experience for gaming, over either 3.5mm or USB.
-Because of this, the headset supports PC, PlayStation 4, Xbox One, and Nintendo Switch.
+Because of this, the headset supports PC, PlayStation 5, Xbox Series X/S, and Nintendo Switch.
 However, the QC35 II headphones are also still the same old Bluetooth headphones we got back in 2017.
 They support SBC and AAC Bluetooth codecs, which means Android users won’t have a great option for high-quality music streaming, as AAC just doesn’t play as well with non-Apple products.